 Read More: Best Old Disney Shows

 9. Profiler (1996-2000)

-A forensic psychologist, Dr Samantha Walker works as a profiler for FBI’s Violent Crimes Task Force.
+A forensic psychologist, Dr. Samantha Walker works as a profiler for the FBI’s Violent Crimes Task Force.
 With her special insight into the psyche of the criminals, she helps the FBI catch criminals that would otherwise get away with heinous crimes.
 While she excels at her work, Samantha’s real motive to join the FBI is revealed.
-Turns out, her husband had been murdered by a serial killer and she is employing the resources at her disposal to catch that serial killer.
+It turns out, a serial killer had murdered her husband, and she is employing the resources at her disposal to catch that serial killer.

 Read More: Best Car TV Shows of All Time